IOS 16: Passkeys

 Passkeys allows the user to authenticate to services that implement WebAuthn across their devices without using passwords.
 Passkeys are generated by the phone and permission is granted via Face ID or Touch ID.

 Safety Check

-Safety Check resets all access permissions given to people, apps, and devices for an iCloud account when activated; this is designed to help those in abusive relationships.
+Safety Check resets all access permissions given to people, apps, and devices for an iCloud account when activated; this is designed to help those in abusive or divorced relationships.

 Rapid Security Response

 Important security updates are now distributed without requiring an entire OS update.
 Users can optionally remove the security updates, although the standard update will still include the security fixes.

 Clipboard security improved

 Applications and websites now require permission to copy from the clipboard.

 Private Access Tokens

 Private Access Tokens are a new technology that replaces CAPTCHAs and helps in identifying HTTP requests from legitimate devices and people without compromising their identity or personal information.

 Brand Indicators for Message Identification

 Brand Indicators for Message Identification (BIMI) helps users to easily verify authenticated emails sent by brands by displaying the brand's logo alongside the email's header.